snowplow-archive/symfony2-paypal-ipn/README.md

 #### To send order confirmations with Twig

-Then, assuming you want to send order confirmation emails using Twig, add in this controller:
+Then, assuming you want to send order confirmation emails using [Twig] [twig], add in this controller:

     OrderlyPayPalIpnBundleEmail:
         resource: "@OrderlyPayPalIpnBundle/Controller/TwigNotificationEmailController.php"